1975

 2016

 Katherine Elkins and Jon Chun launch "Programming Humanity" — the first course in what becomes the world's first human-centered AI curriculum.
-The premise: AI is too important to leave to computer science alone.
+The premise: AI's most consequential questions are humanistic, and humanists should be asking and answering them as principal investigators.

 2019